ceph/ceph/docs/siteconfig.rst

     # Where teuthology and ceph-qa-suite repos should be stored locally
     src_base_path: /home/foo/src

+    # Where teuthology path is located: do not clone if present
+    #teuthology_path: .

     # Whether or not teuthology-suite, when scheduling, should update
     # itself from git.
 This is disabled by default.
     automated_scheduling: false